motiondeveloper/eKeys/README.md

 # eKeys
-Methods for doing keyframe animation in Adobe After Effects using expressions.
+Method for doing keyframe animation in Adobe After Effects using expressions.

 ## Overview
 eKeys is a system of doing animation in Adobe After effects entirely within expressions, with the same level on control as keyframes.
-It comes in the form of an expression to be applied to each property you wish to animate, with the properties for each "keyframe" to be added in the expression.
+It comes in the form of an expression to be applied to each property you wish to animate, with the values for each "keyframe" to be added in the expression.

-Its purpose is to speed up the creation of After Effects templates and other automated and expression heavy work.
+Its purpose is to speed up the creation of After Effects templates and other automated work.

 ## Usage